Bonfire and smoke problems

 In order to improve local air quality certain areas of Preston have been designated SCA.

-For information about smokeless fuels and exempted fireplaces see the DEFRA -smoke control.
+For information about smokeless fuels and exempted fireplaces see the GOV.UK - Smoke control

 To report a bonfire or smoke problem complete the following online form: